orincoh/YOLOS_LoRA_Project/README.md

   - They **are not independently runnable**, as each part depends on the previous ones.
   - The full executable code is available in **`Enhancing_YOLOS_S_through_Advanced_LoRA_Methods.py`**.

-## Future Work

-- Improve hyperparameter optimization to better leverage LoRA-based adaptations.
-- Explore additional fine-tuning strategies to enhance object detection performance.
-- Increase the dataset size to allow for more comprehensive training and evaluation.

 ## Authors